Table of Contents

 The grooming necessities of the Dashalier can vary from easy to quite demanding.
 The critical factor is the coat.
 If your pup’s hair is smooth and short, a good brush once a week will suffice.

 For those who end up with long-haired pooches, brushing sessions will have to be more frequent.
 You will have to bathe your pet as well.
+Make sure to use only the best all-natural dog shampoos.
 Unfortunately, the beautiful, silky coat comes with some strings attached.

 Two things are obligatory for every dog, and you should not skip them: